Isaac Stevens: Early life and education

-Isaac Stevens was born in North Andover, Massachusetts to Isaac Stevens and Hannah Stevens (née Cummings), a descendant of early Puritan settlers from a gentry family that had produced several distinguished members of the clergy and military.
+Stevens was born in North Andover, Massachusetts, to Isaac Stevens and Hannah Stevens (née Cummings), a descendant of early Puritan settlers from a gentry family that had produced several distinguished members of the clergy and military.
+He was a cousin of brothers Moses Tyler Stevens and Charles Abbot Stevens.
 As a young man, he was noted for his intelligence, particularly his mathematical acuity.
 His diminutive stature – in adulthood he stood 5 ft 3 in tall – has been attributed to a possible congenital gland malfunction.

 Stevens resented his father, described by historian Kent Richards as a "stern taskmaster", whose unrelenting demands on his son pushed the young man to his breaking point.
 While working on the family farm, Stevens once nearly died of sunstroke.
 After Stevens' mother died in a carriage accident, his widowed father married a woman whom Stevens disliked.
 According to Stevens, he came close to suffering a mental breakdown in his youth.

 Stevens graduated from the male prep school Phillips Academy in 1833 and was accepted to the United States Military Academy at West Point.
 He graduated in 1839 at the top of his class.

+He married Margaret Hazard Stevens (née Lyman Hazard), daughter of Benjamin Hazard, a local political figure, on September 8, 1841, whilst stationed at Fort Adams, near Newport, Rhode Island.

 Career

 Stevens was the adjutant of the Corps of Engineers during the Mexican–American War, seeing action at the siege of Vera Cruz and at Cerro Gordo, Contreras, and Churubusco.
 In the latter fight, he caught the attention of his superiors, who rewarded him with the brevet rank of captain.
 He was again cited and breveted for gallantry at the Battle of Chapultepec, this time to the rank of major.
 Stevens participated in combat at Molino del Rey, and the Battle for Mexico City, where he was severely wounded.
 He later wrote a book on his adventures, Campaigns of the Rio Grande and Mexico, with Notices of the Recent Work of Major Ripley (New York, 1851).

 He superintended fortifications on the New England coast from 1841 until 1849.
-He was given command of the coast survey office in Washington, D.C., serving in that role until March 1853.
+He was given command of the U.S. Coast Survey office in Washington, D.C., working closely with the Survey's superintendent Alexander D. Bache.
+Stevens served in that role until March 1853.